romsssss/romsssss.github.io/_posts/2026-01-06-why-turning-your-camera-on-matters-in-remote-software-teams.md

 Yet we constantly try to make trade-offs and reach alignment using the **lowest-bandwidth channel available**.

-Then we’re surprised when:
+Then we’re surprised when decisions get reopened, people feel unheard, trust erodes, or meetings multiply.

-- Decisions get reopened
-- People feel unheard
-- Trust erodes
-- Meetings multiply

 ## A simple rule of thumb